amberframework/docs/getting-started/cli/new.md

-  -d      Select the database database engine, can be one of: pg | mysql | sqlite (default: pg) --deps  Installs project dependencies, this is the equivalent of running (shards update) -t      Selects the template engine language, can be one of: slang | ecr (default: slang)
+  -d      Select the database database engine, can be one of: pg | mysql | sqlite (default: pg) --deps  Installs project dependencies, this is the equivalent of running (shards update) -t      Selects the template engine language, can be one of: slang | ecr (default: slang) -r      Use a named recipe.
+See documentation at https://amberframework.org.
 ```

+See the **Recipes** option of the **Command Line Tool** for information about using
+recipes to generate applications.

 ## Example Usage
 Using `amber new microsecond-blog` will generate a skeleton Amber application in `./microsecond-blog`.